Hell in Paradise

 It was here Papillon was sent as punishment for his original escape, here too that some of the very worst convicts were sent for years of silent isolation.
 Their cells often didn’t have roofs, leaving them exposed to the elements and to guards who would walk along the dividing walls, ensuring that they kept quiet.
 In the Papillon films, the toll they take leaves the protagonist with a shock of white hair.

 Now the old place is more noiseless than ever.
-Across the beams above some of the buildings, trees have taken root, dropping tendrils down in search the ground.
+Original beams still straddle some buildings and into them trees have taken hold, dropping strange tendrils down in search the ground.
 They’re joined by hundreds of spiderwebs and dozens unblinking lizards, the island’s last sentries.
 Madness never seems far away.

-Quite what really happened to Papillon over here can never really be known.
-Though he was pardoned by the French authorities in 1970, he left prison in 1944, after which he went to British Guyana before finally settling in Venezuela.
-French authorities deny that he was ever sent to Devil’s Island, much less escaped from there.
+Quite what really happened to Papillon here can never really be known.
+Though he was only pardoned in 1970, he left prison in 1944, after which he went to British Guyana before finally settling in Venezuela.
+French authorities deny that he was ever sent specifically to Devil’s Island, much less escaped from there.

 The first Papillon film was shot in Jamaica (the more recent version split between Montenegro, Malta and Serbia) and the former convict was consulted on the production and met some of the cast and crew.
-Unfortunately, a central theme then became cancer, for Charrière who died of throat cancer before the film was released, and for screenwriter Dalton Trumbo who was diagnosed with lung cancer the same year.
-Within a few years, Steve McQueen would have his own tumours to deal with.
+Unfortunately, the grim shadow of cancer was cast over the rest of his story, for Charrière who died of throat cancer before the film was released, and for screenwriter Dalton Trumbo, who was diagnosed with it in his lungs a few months later.
+Within a few years, lead man Steve McQueen would have his own tumours to deal with.

 This wasn’t all they had in common – each made their fortunes through borrowing from the lives of others.
 The difference with Charrière is that he didn’t admit it.
 Many of the ‘adventures of Papillon’ actually belonged to other prisoners.
 By never admitting this, by profiting off the deeds of others while claiming them as his own, Papillon was more a caterpillar than a butterfly.
 As Pascal Ufferte puts it: “All of those crazy things could not have happened to only one man.
 The story of the bagne is a true story, but it is not Charrière’s alone.”